-In this wide context, this work presents for the first time the valorization of the polar fraction from coffee silverskin by means of supercritical CO2 in the presence of a co-solvent.
-Silverskin, the thin layer directly in contact with the coffee bean removed during the roasting process, representing about 4.2% (w/w) of coffee beans and accounting for a production of 2400 tons of waste produced per year only in Italy, was selected as an interesting case study together with its related original biomass, green coffee beans, as the term of comparison.13 In spite of its promising applications, silverskin is still underutilized and nowadays is still discarded by the roasters as solid waste in landfill.
-To date, the exploitation of silverskin has been focused mainly on its lipidic content, explored also by means of environmentally-friendly techniques such as sc-CO2, but resulting in the loss of its high-value polar content^{14,15}.
-This latter connects with the relevance of silverskin's phytochemical profile, dealing mainly with its antioxidant and prebiotic properties, mostly related to the presence of phenolics and, in particular, chlorogenic acids.16-18 To the best of our knowledge, no investigations are present in the literature related to the extraction of phenolics from coffee silverskin by means of a green extraction strategy such as supercritical CO2.
-In addition, the aim of the present work was to study the effect of cosolvent addition to the supercritical fluid and investigate the presence and nature of the co-extracted compounds.
+This article is licensed under a Creative Commons Attribution 3.0 Unported Licence roasting process, representing about 4.2 % (w/w) of coffee beans and accounting for a production of 2400 tons of waste produced per year only in Italy, was selected as interesting case study together with its related original biomass, green coffee beans, as term of comparison 13.
+In spite of promising applications, silverskin is still underutilized and nowadays still discarded by the roasters as solid waste in landfills.
+To date, exploitation of silverskin results mainly focused on its lipidic content, explored also by means of environmental-friendly techniques such as sc-CO2, anyhow ending up losing the high value of its polar content ^{14,15}.
+This latter connects with the relevance of silverskin's phytochemical profile, dealing mainly with its antioxidant and prebiotic properties, mostly related to the presence of phenolics and, in particular, chlorogenic acids 16-18.
+To the best of authors' knowledge, no investigations are present in the literature related to phenolics extraction from coffee silverskin by means of a green extraction strategy like supercritical CO2.
+In addition, the aim of the present work is to study the effect of the co-solvent addition to the supercritical fluid and investigate the presence and nature of the coextracted compounds.

-Materials and methods
+Materials and Methods